petercz1/todo_no_frameworks/README.md

 [#noframeworks](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24), just pure JavaScript ES6.

 It uses built-in ES6 webcomponents and the pubsub pattern to allow each component to subscribe and/or publish to the datastore.
-In 300 lines of pure Javascript.
+In 387 lines of Javascript.

 ![](demo.gif)